December 19, 2024, 1:11 pm | Read time: 7 minutes

-Political unrest, the threat of terrorist attacks, war, natural disasters, and a high crime rate pose a high security risk not only for local people, but also for travelers.
-In addition, dangerous infectious diseases and poor medical care can have fatal consequences, especially in combination.
-The interactive world map “Risk Map” shows in which parts of the world you need to be particularly careful in 2025.
+Political unrest, the threat of terrorist attacks, war, natural disasters, and a high crime rate pose significant safety risks not only for locals but also for travelers.
+Additionally, dangerous infectious diseases and poor medical care can have fatal consequences, especially when combined.
+The interactive world map “Risk Map” shows which parts of the world you need to be particularly cautious in 2025.

-Travelers naturally seek information about the security situation at their vacation destinations in advance.
-The “Risk Map” from the company “International SOS” shows the most dangerous countries worldwide and, therefore, where the risks are particularly high for travelers around the world.
+Anyone traveling naturally wants to be informed about the safety situation in their vacation destination beforehand.
+The “Risk Map” by the company “International SOS” shows which countries are the most dangerous and where the risks for travelers worldwide are particularly high. „Risk Map“ des Unternehmens „International SOS“.

 Overview

-The interactive “Risk Map” compiles data from analyses conducted in 2024 along with predictions for the upcoming year.
-This makes it possible to find out the current situation in the world with regard to four different criteria.
-In addition to general safety, medical risk, mental health, and the effects of climate change are also taken into account.
-The respective results are divided into five risk levels: insignificant (green), low (yellow), medium (orange), high (light red), and extreme (dark red).
-While the assessments primarily cater to business professionals and corporations, the world map is also a valuable resource for travelers.
+The data for the interactive “Risk Map” is compiled from analyses of 2024 and forecasts for the coming year.
+This allows the current global situation to be assessed based on four different criteria.
+In addition to general safety, medical risk, mental health, and the impacts of climate change are considered.
+The results are divided into five risk levels: negligible (green), low (yellow), medium (orange), high (light red), and extreme (dark red).
+The assessments are primarily aimed at businesspeople and companies, but the world map also serves as a guide for travelers.

-In Sudan, Lebanon, Israel, Iraq, and Myanmar, the risk ratings were reviewed several times.
-As a result of violent conflicts on the ground, the probability of risk was increased to “high” or even “extremely high”.
-The risk in New Caledonia also increased by one level from “low” to “medium” last year.
-The reason for this is the impact of social unrest and economic decline, which has led to an increase in crime.
-Rising crime and social unrest also led to negative changes in parts of South Africa, Mexico, and Kenya.
+In the countries of Sudan, Lebanon, Israel, Iraq, and Myanmar, risk assessments have been repeatedly reviewed.
+Violent conflicts on the ground have led to an increase in the risk level to “high” or even “extremely high.”
+The risk in New Caledonia also increased from “low” to “medium” last year.
+This is due to the effects of social unrest and economic decline, which have led to a rise in crime.
+Rising crime and social unrest have also caused negative changes in parts of South Africa, Mexico, and Kenya.

-Changes have also taken place in the area of medical risk in some countries, resulting in a shift in security risk.
-For example, the risk in Bolivia was no longer classified as “medium” but as “high”.
-Libya, on the other hand, scored with a positive change and was rated better this year than in the previous year.
-While “International SOS” still rated the security risk in Libya as “extremely high” in 2024, the assessment for 2025 is now only “high”.
-This is due to the changes in medical risks.
-These are influenced by factors such as access to healthcare facilities, the availability of medicines, and disease prevention.
+Changes have also occurred in the area of medical risk in some countries, leading to a shift in safety risk.
+For example, the risk in Bolivia is now classified as “high” instead of “medium.”
+Libya, on the other hand, has seen positive changes and is rated better this year than last.
+While “International SOS” assessed Libya’s safety risk as “extremely high” in 2024, the verdict for 2025 is now only “high.”
+These changes are due to shifts in medical risks, influenced by factors such as access to health facilities, availability of medications, and disease prevention.

 Which Countries Are Particularly Safe?

-According to “International SOS”, various factors such as the threat of terrorism, war, unrest, attacks, kidnappings, and fraud play a role in classifying the security risk.
-The risk of natural disasters and the condition of the transport infrastructure can also be included in the assessment.
-At least if the level of risk is so high that tangible consequences must be assumed.
+According to “International SOS,” various factors such as the threat of terrorism, war, unrest, assaults, kidnappings, and fraud play a role in assessing safety risk.
+The risk of natural disasters and the condition of transportation infrastructure can also be included in the evaluation, especially if their risk level is high enough to have noticeable consequences.

-The “Risk Map” deems the safety risk to be negligible in countries such as Andorra, Denmark, Finland, Greenland, Iceland, Liechtenstein, Luxembourg, Norway, Switzerland, and Slovenia.
+According to the “Risk Map,” the safety risk is considered negligible in countries such as Andorra, Denmark, Finland, Greenland, Iceland, Liechtenstein, Luxembourg, Norway, Switzerland, and Slovenia.

-As per International SOS, these countries exhibit very low levels of crime and political, sectarian, and racial violence.
-In addition, security and rescue services are rated as very effective and the infrastructure is considered to be absolutely solid.
-With these aspects in mind, only ten countries managed to score equally well in all these criteria.
+According to International SOS, the crime rate, as well as political, sectarian, and racial violence, is very low in these countries.
+Additionally, security and rescue services are rated as very effective, and the infrastructure is considered absolutely solid.
+Only ten countries have managed to perform equally well in all these criteria.

 - Andorra